i-am-junayed/data-structure/doubly linked list/doubly_problem_set.md

 - Given the **DLL**:  **head → 1 ↔ 2 ↔ 3 ↔ 2 ↔ 1 ← tail** is symmetric, therefore, the function should return True.
 - But if the **DLL** is: **head → 1 ↔ 2 ↔ 3 ↔ 1 ← tail** is not symmetric, therefore the function should return False.

+### Question_3: Insert a Node After a Given Value

+Assume, HEAD is the head-node of a doubly linked list (dll).
+Write a utility function addNodeAfterValue(self, givenValue, newValue) to insert a new value in this dll just after a given value.
+-a.
+If the given value is found in the dll, insert the new value just after the given value.
+-b.
+If the given value is not found, don’t add the node.
+Just print “Not found”